stashedUp/experiences/docs/AboutMe.md

 - I proposed to my manager that we should sit with the developer, understand their workflow and build the infrastructure with the development team.
 - Right about that time, Pearson transitioned me to a SRE role.

-I am glad I found my calling early, I’m glad did not play it safe, instead I was a little bit swashbuckling
+I am glad I found my calling early, I’m glad did not play it safe, instead I was a little bit swashbuckling.
+In short, I LOVE coding.
+I would never change a thing